CS222-UIUC/Team-61-Nature-Notebook/README.md

 # Windows
 First, ensure that you have [NodeJS with NPM](https://nodejs.org/en/download) installed on your machine.
 Further, ensure that you have Python 3.10.0 installed.
 The download for this can be found at [this link](https://www.python.org/downloads/) by scrolling down to the "Looking for a specific release?" section.
-Note that this installation guide works for Windows only.
 Ensure that both localhost:8081 and localhost:1109 have no running processes before continuing.
 Now navigate to an empty source folder for the project and run in terminal, in this order,

 - ```git clone https://github.com/CS222-UIUC/Team-61-Nature-Notebook.git .```